bemer/aws-eb-workshop/02-DeployJavaApp/README.md

     Do you want to set up SSH for your instances?
     (Y/n): n

-## 3. Creating an Development Environment with EB CLI
+## 3. Creating a Development Environment with EB CLI

 An environment is a version that is deployed onto AWS resources.
 Each environment runs only a single application version at a time, however you can run the same version or different versions in many environments at the same time.
 When you create an environment, Elastic Beanstalk provisions the resources needed to run the application version you specified.